Gamma Persei

 Gamma Persei (Gamma Per, γ Persei, γ Per) is a binary star system in the constellation Perseus.
 The combined apparent visual magnitude of the pair is +2.9, making it the fourth-brightest member of the constellation.
 The distance to this system is of roughly 221 ly with a 1% margin of error.
-About 4° to the north of Gamma Persei is the radiance point for the annual Perseid meteor shower.
+About 4° to the north of Gamma Persei is the radiant point for the annual Perseid meteor shower.

 Lightcurve of Gamma Persei's 2019 eclipse recorded by NASA's Transiting Exoplanet Survey Satellite (TESS).

 This is a wide eclipsing binary system with an orbital period of 5,329.8 days (14.6 years).
 This eclipse was first observed in 1990 and lasted for two weeks.
 During an eclipse, the primary passes in front of the secondary, causing the magnitude of the system to decrease by 0.55.
 The primary component of this system is a giant star with a stellar classification of G9 III.
 It has a projected rotational velocity of 50.0 km s^{−1} and a lengthy estimated rotation period of 14.6 years.
 The classification of the secondary remains tentative, with assignments of A3 V and A2(III).
+The secondary component appears to be much older than the primary, based on estimates derived by evolutionary tracks.
+Therefore, the primary is likely to be the product of a stellar merger, with the estimated age of the primary corresponding only to the time elapsed since the merger.